mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that displays the first 10 lines of a file.
+Script that displays thethird line of a file.
 ~
 ~
 ~